0x6a62/speedscope/Importing-from-Node.js.md

-There are two ways to import profiles from Node.js: using the Chrome inspector, and using v8 logs.
+There are two ways to import profiles from Node.js: using the Chrome inspector, and using `node --prof`.

 ## Importing from the Chrome inspector